 Each student requiring the UTC to support their medical needs will have their needs risk assessed.
-This can be done through a case conference where needs are more serious and the care more involved or during the completion of an Independent Healthcare Plan with the Medical Needs Manager where care may be more routine such as administering a short term course of antibiotics.
+This can be done through a case conference where needs are more serious and the care more involved or during the completion of an Independent Healthcare Plan with the Medical Needs Manager where care may be more routine.